djotaku/adventofcode/2015/README.md

 - Continue to reinforce my knowledge of idiomatic Python and solving common algorithms (ranked #2 on Github 2021Q1)
 - To solidify my knowledge of Ruby, which I began learning last year (ranked #5 on Github 2021Q1)
 - To reacquaint myself with Perl, which I haven't used in about a decade (ranked #21 on Github 2021Q1)
+- In general my aim is to get more and more idiomatic with each language as the days go by.
 - To have fun solving programming puzzles

 ## Days I could not complete